 “We were starting out to make photography an everyday affair, we wanted to make the camera as convenient as the pencil.”

-By the end of the 70s, Kodak had the world at its grasp.
-In the US alone, they sold 90% of the film and 85% of the cameras.
+So, this vital moment came at a time when Kodak had the world at its grasp.
+In the US alone, they sold 90% of the film and 85% of the cameras in the late 70s.

 The 80s and 90s saw business boom.
 The razor and blades model worked so well, Forbes said Kodak: